Umbakumba, Northern Territory

 Umbakumba is a community located on Groote Eylandt in the Gulf of Carpentaria, Northern Territory, Australia.
 The main spoken languages are Anindilyakwa, an Australian Aboriginal language, and English.
 There are also several Yolŋu Matha speakers.
 It is one of the three main settlements on the Groote Eylandt archipelago, including Milyakburra and Angurugu, where Anindilyakwa is the predominant spoken language.
 According to the 2016 Australian Census, the population of Umbakumba was 503, an increase from 441 in 2011.

 History

 Macassan contact

-Before European contact, Macassan and Bugis sailors would visit the area searching for trepang from around the early to mid-1700s.
+Before European contact, Macassan sailors would visit the area searching for trepang from around the early to mid-1700s.
 They introduced culinary delights such as tamarinds, chilli and beer.
 The trade continued until the Australian Government introduced the White Australia Policy in 1906.
 There is still evidence of the Macassans, such as the wild tamarind trees, which the traders introduced to the area.
 The place-name itself Umbakumba comes from the Malay word ombak-ombak, which means ‘lapping of waves’.